florentpoujol/Daneel/readme.md

 ## Mass-setting on gameObjects and components

 Functions `gameObject:Set()` and `component:Set()` accept a "params" argument of type table which allow to set variables or call setters in mass.
+Ie :

     gameObject:Set({
         parent = "my parent name", -- Set the parent via SetParent() myScript = {
-            health = 100 -- Set the variable health on the 'MyScript' scriptedBaheavior or call SetHealth(100) if it exists }
+            health = 100 -- Set the variable health or call SetHealth(100) if it exists on the 'MyScript' scriptedBaheavior }
     })